carlosperez1997/abac_reviews/README.md

 Which benefits can a Sentiment Analysis offer to a restaurant or to another business?

-- **Improve Customer Service.** What does your customers really desire?
+- **Improve Customer Service.** What do your customers really desire?
 What are their main complaints?
 And possiby reply to the bad reviews to find out more.

-- **Develop Quality Products.** What do your customers wish your product had?
+- **Develop Quality Products.** What features do your customers wish your product had?
 Find out what is the main bottleneck of your product.

 - **Improve Media Perceptions.** What's the overall feeling about your product?
 How do customers behave with your product and the one from your competitors?